korjavin/tw2dynalist/README.md

 1. **Authentication Errors**:
    - Make sure your Twitter API credentials are correct and have the necessary permissions.
-   - Ensure you're using a valid Bearer Token for the `TWITTER_ACCESS_TOKEN` environment variable.
+   - The app now uses OAuth 1.0a authentication with Twitter API v2, which requires user context authentication.
-   - The app now uses OAuth 2.0 authentication with Twitter API v2, which requires a Bearer Token.
+   - Ensure you're using valid OAuth tokens (API Key, API Secret, Access Token, Access Secret).
-   - If you're getting a 401 Unauthorized error, check that your Bearer Token is valid and has not expired.
+   - If you're getting a 401 Unauthorized error, check that your tokens are valid and have not expired.

 2. **Rate Limiting**: Twitter API has rate limits.
 If you're experiencing issues, try increasing the check interval.